 Although culture is the one thing that transcends all KPIs, they're valuable for adding a layer of explicit accountability to middle management, turning journalists to focus on more business-oriented metrics.

-Reuters Institute gives the example of who uses to create nudges for the team.
+Reuters Institute gives the example of The Guardian who uses data to create nudges for the team.

 One of the big reasons this has been so successful for us is because of structural changes three years ago when we required desks to be wholly accountable for their work and for their staff, so they couldn't hand things off anymore, as with ‘I'm only responsible for like this one element'.
 Now it's ‘No, you're responsible for all of it'. … because of that, people had to start leading and managing their teams better because the buck stopped with them.